HT2026 Design & Analysis of Algorithms notes

 This means that running DFS on starting from the SCC with the largest finishing time, we will not find edges to any other SCC.
 TODO why? intuition

-Definition 5.18: The strongly connected components algorithm identifies all SCCs in a digraph :
+Definition 5.18: The SCC algorithm, or Kosoraju’s algorithm, identifies all SCCs in a digraph :

 • run DFS on